nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 math: true
 ---

-VectoredIn is a tool I developed to visualize the job market and job postings from LinkedIn utilising various different tool and techniques from the NLP and LLM space.
+VectoredIn is a tool I developed to visualize the job market and job postings from LinkedIn utilising various tools and techniques from the NLP and LLM space.
 To read more about the project, look [here]({{< ref "vectoredIn.md" >}}).

 ###  Data

-For this project, I built upon the data from this Kaggle dataset  [here](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings), which originally contained over 100,000 job postings, and I increased this to just over 1 Million individual job postings.
+For this project, I built upon this Kaggle dataset  [here](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings), which originally contained over 100,000 job postings, and I increased this to just over 1 Million individual job postings.

-With each job posting having an average of 500 words (600 Tokens) for the description alone, alongside some additional metadata, this is a reasonably large dataset.
+With each job posting having an average of 500 words (600 tokens) for the description alone, alongside some additional metadata, this is a reasonably large dataset.

 The main goal of this project was to use LLM's to create a vector representation of each individual job posting, and store these in a open-source vector database from Weaviate.
 The way a classical embedding process works is that you feed in a body of text (Document, Article, Paper, etc.) and you get out a vector representation of the text.
 This vector represents the semantic meaning behind the text, with similar articles of text being closer to each other in the vector space.

-Having to embed over 600 Million tokens (if we were simply to feed in each full job posting to the model) is pretty inefficient and costly.
-So, let's have a look at some of the techniques that can be used to reduce the dimensionality of the data.
+Having to embed over 600 million tokens (if we were simply to feed in each full job posting to the model) is pretty inefficient and costly.

 #### Anatomy of a Job Posting